responder-hsu/DA-F24-CIS-D028/A2.App.Vocabulary/README.md

 MaxLuggageWeight (Float);    // Maximum luggage weight the plane can safely carry, in kilograms or pounds.
 Range (Float);               // Maximum flying range in nautical mile.
 FuelType (enum);             // Type of fuel used (e.g., "Jet A1", "Jet A", "JP-8", "Biofuel", "Hydrogen", "Electric").
-Owner (String);              // The company or individual owning the plane.
+Company (String);            // The company owning the plane.
 Age (Integer);               // Number of years since manufacture.
 LastMaintenanceDate (Date);  // Date when last serviced.
 RegistrationNumber (String); // Official registration identifier.